 any period of unpaid unauthorised absence

 any pre-existing APC / SCAPC contracts entered into after 31 March 2014 remain payable (unless the member elects to end the contract).
 The exception is that during a period of sickness or injury on no pay, the employee contributions to an APC / SCAPC are deemed to have been paid.
-For further information see the notes under example 23 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.
+For further information, see the notes under example 23 in section 5.3 of the ‘Payroll guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.
 See section 16 of the ‘Payroll Guide’ regarding contracts entered into before 1 April 2014.

 Employer only APCs